 Ask lots of questions: Move the conversation from talking about your services to talking about their problems.
 Ask why they have been considering massage – to relieve pain or relaxation?
 Find out what their goals are for the treatment.
 You also should find out what concerns they have about the massage.
 Are they uncomfortable about disrobing, for example?
 Money may be an issue, in which case you might be able to offer less time to accommodate someone’s budget.

-Encourage social network following: Invite prospects to follow your social channels where you can post industry information, including the latest research on massage; treatments options and expected results; and questions to invite interaction.
-The more prospects learn about your and see you interacting with others, the more comfortable they may be to sign up for their first session.
+Encourage social network following: Invite prospects to follow your social channels where you can post industry information, including the latest research on massage, treatment options, and expected results, and questions to invite interaction.
+The more prospects learn about you and see you interacting with others, the more comfortable they may sign up for their first session.

-Getting people to say yes can take time but you may develop relationships that last for many
+Getting people to say yes can take time, but you may develop relationships that last for many years.